New applications in sarcomas for existing cancer therapies

 The team also studies how the Wnt/beta-catenin signaling pathway that is critical for gene expression in development is dysregulated in Ewing sarcoma cells in a way that promotes metastasis.
 Using primary cells from patient tumors, Dr. Lawlor and colleagues identified genes and pathways involved in this effect, providing a biological rationale for testing targets in angiogenesis and the tumor microenvironment to reduce metastasis of Ewing and other sarcomas.

-In addition to her Seattle Children’s Research Institute appointment, Dr. Lawlor is affiliated with the University of Washington and Fred Hutchinson Cancer Research Center, which has a strong history of sarcoma research, and the Seattle Cancer Care Alliance, a consortium for clinical trials.
+In addition to her Seattle Children’s Research Institute appointment, Dr. Lawlor is affiliated with the University of Washington and Fred Hutchinson Cancer Center, which has a strong history of sarcoma research.
 Her lab has experience with in vitro studies including tissue microarray assays with primary cells from patient tumors.
 They have expertise in drug testing using mouse xenograft models of sarcomas.

 Dr. Lawlor has worked with biotech startup companies.
 She is interested in working with industry partners on using basic biological findings to identify new applications for existing drugs to improve treatment for Ewing sarcoma and other cancers.